IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 The stack-of-CARDs metaphor is a key simplification to support
 ***concurrently processing multiple CCGs***.
-For example, there will be a CARD for each patient vital sign that should be measured at every care encounter (weight, temperature, heartrate, blood pressure, spirometry, etc.).
+For example, there will be a CARD for each vital sign that should be measured at every care encounter (weight, temperature, heartrate, blood pressure, spirometry, etc.).
 Other CARDs will describe lab tests that should be ordered on a regular basis (every six months, for example) or procedures that should